 Jesse Berst, MSL Advisor, is Managing Director of Global Smart Energy, Inc., a strategic consulting firm.
 He is also the founder and Chairman of the Smart Cities Council, an industry coalition led by a dozen of the world’s top technology companies, including AT&T, Cisco, Electricite de France, General Electric, IBM, Itron, Microsoft and others.
 He was formerly Chief Analyst at SmartGridNews.com, the internet’s largest and highest-ranked smart grid site.

-Seth Blumsack is an Associate Professor in The John and Willie Leone Family Department of Energy and Mineral Engineering at Penn State; an Adjunct Research Professor at the Carnegie Mellon Electricity Industry Center; an External Faculty member of the Santa Fe Institute, and Collaborator with the Centre for Research in Energy and Mineral Economics at the University of Curtin, Australia.
+Seth Blumsack, MSL Advisor, is an Associate Professor in The John and Willie Leone Family Department of Energy and Mineral Engineering at Penn State; an Adjunct Research Professor at the Carnegie Mellon Electricity Industry Center; an External Faculty member of the Santa Fe Institute, and Collaborator with the Centre for Research in Energy and Mineral Economics at the University of Curtin, Australia.
 His work focuses on policy-relevant engineering, environmental and economic research for the energy, electric power and transportation industries.
-He holds a BA in Mathematics/Economics, an MS in Economics, and a PhD in Engineering and Public Policy.

 David Breecker serves as Managing Director of MSL, and its Microgrid Innovation Consortium.
 He is the founder and President of the Santa Fe Innovation Park, an applied solutions laboratory pursuing fresh solutions to large-scale complex challenges; and Principle Consultant at David Breecker Associates, specializing in strategies for business, industry, and economic development, with extensive work in the energy domain.